 Both OneSteel and Milltech supply engineering bar to the direct market.
 OneSteel supply alloy round bar which is used as feedstock to be further processed.
-Milltech is a specialist engineering bar processor, using feedstock round bar as the raw material to produce alloy round bar with heat and or surface treatments.
+Milltech is a specialist engineering bar processor, using feedstock alloy round bar as the raw material to produce other forms of alloy round bar with heat and or surface treatments.
 Engineering bar is used in the manufacture and maintenance of equipment across a range of industries.